furiouscollective/gridforms/README.md

 ###Todo

-- Write the JS required to focus a field
+- Test forms with all possible field types
+- Reset unknown styles so forms look the same wherever they're used
 - Gracefully handle label overflow
-- Reset unknown styles so forms look the same wherever they're used
-- Test forms with all possible field types
-- Introduce another sass file that can style the various field types
 - Introduce a sass file to style error/help messages
+- Introduce another sass file that can style the various field types (debatable)

 If you have ideas on how to improve Grid forms or if you want to contribute to this repo, shoot me an email at [contact@kumailht.com](mailto:contact@kumailht.com).